 5.11.3 The School is aware of its duties under the Equality Act 2010.
 No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence, considering reasonable adjustments and suitable alternative employment.

-6. Contractors and agency staff
+6. Contractors agency staff and medical professionals

 6.1 The School requires written confirmation from the contractor that it has completed checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.
 The individual will be required to provide photographic id to be copied for the HR records, prior to commencement (passport or photo driving licence).
+Contractors working on site will be required to sign the Code of Conduct for Contractors.

 6.2 Self employed contractors will be checked as staff.

 6.3 Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
 The School requires confirmation that these checks have been completed before an individual can commence work at the School.
-The individual will be required to provide photographic id to be copied for the HR records, prior to commencement (passport or photo driving licence).
+The individual will be required to provide photographic id to be copied for the HR records, prior to commencement (passport or photo driving licence) and their original DBS certificate.

 6.4 Employing bodies of medical professionals will be required to confirm that it has completed a check on staff whom it intends to supply to work at the school before any such individual may commence work.
-Individuals will be required to provide photographic id eg an NHS lanyard, to confirm their identity prior to commencing work on site.
+Individuals will be required to provide photographic id eg an NHS id card, to confirm their identity prior to commencing work on site.

 7. Volunteers